 Q: What buildings will be used for quarantine & isolation?

 A: Dodd & CDE, plus a handful of smaller college-owned buildings.
-These buildings will not be available for general housing selection.

 Q: I’ve heard of this “pod” thing.
 What is it?